rishispeets/uniqlo-product-search/README.md

 <div style="text-align:center">Photo by Daniel Bowman on Unsplash</div>
 <br>

 I needed a new winter jacket, but for some reason, the jacket I wanted kept dissapearing from Uniqlo's website.
-Since I value my time so much, I build this scraper.
+Since I value my time so much, I wrote this scraper.

 The Lambda accepts a url and a string containing search terms.
 It performs a fuzzy search(-ish), and returns the products matching the search terms, from highest to lowest relevance.